ASFHyP3/hyp3-docs/docs/dems.md

 ASF uses DEMs that are publicly available and have wide-ranging coverage.
 In the past, ASF maintained a collection of DEMs that were pre-processed as appropriate for SAR workflows, and applied a preference hierarchy so that the best available DEM in any given area would be automatically selected for processing.

-With the public release of the [GLO-30 Copernicus DEM](https://spacedata.copernicus.eu/documents/20126/0/GEO1988-CopernicusDEM-SPE-002_ProductHandbook_I1.00.pdf "Copernicus DEM GLO-30 Handbook" ){target=blank}, we have changed our default DEM strategy to leverage a cloud-hosted copy of the global Copernicus DEM.
+With the public release of the [GLO-30 Copernicus DEM](https://spacedata.copernicus.eu/documents/20126/0/GEO1988-CopernicusDEM-SPE-002_ProductHandbook_I1.00.pdf "Copernicus DEM GLO-30 Handbook" ){target=_blank}, we have changed our default DEM strategy to leverage a cloud-hosted copy of the global Copernicus DEM.
 This is now the default DEM for processing RTC products, and the only option available for processing InSAR products.

 !!! important "Copernicus DEM GLO-30 Updated"